 Who wrote this post?

 The school was founded and is run by two enthusiastic teachers: Marta and Verónica.
-We were teaching Spanish around the world for a few years and when we came back to Spain, we decided to start our own school.
-It is a small local business and we like it like that 🙂 We work with small groups because we like to get to know all our students and design personalized lessons.
+We were teaching Spanish around the world for a few years and when we come back to Spain, we decided to start our own school.

 Why should I take an online Spanish course?

 Online classes are as fun as face-to-face classes but with the added benefits of online learning: